jamescherti/flymake-ansible-lint.el/README.md

 test.yaml:5: yaml[truthy]: Truthy value should be one of
 ```

-### Where does the package create temporary files?
+### Location of the temporary files created by the flymake-ansible-lint package

 By default, the *flymake-ansible-lint* package creates temporary files in the same directory as the Ansible YAML file currently being edited.